Amazon HQ2 search process enters next stage

 Amazon's search for a second headquarters is entering the next phase.

-The company has already met with representatives from a number of contenders on its list of 20 finalists, including Denver and Washington.
+The company has already met with representatives from a number of contenders on its list of 20 finalists, including Denver and Washington DC.

 Dubbed HQ2, the $5 billion facility will create as many as 50,000 jobs and will be a full equal to the company's existing Seattle headquarters.
 Amazon (AMZN) received proposals from 238 metro areas across North America.